EichlerLab/pav/CONFIG.md

   of poor alignments around inversion breakpoints.
 This parameter is ignored if "redundant_callset" is set.

 ### Call - INV
-* inv_k_size [31]: K-mer size for inversion density.
+* inv_k_size [31; int]: K-mer size for inversion density.
-* inv_region_limit [None]: Before an inversion is resolved, it is comes from a region with inversion signatures.
+* inv_region_limit [None; int]: Before an inversion is resolved, it is comes from a region with inversion signatures.
 If the region exceeds this size, then stop searching for an inversion.
-* inv_min_expand [1]: Expand the search region up to this many times when searching for an inversion and finding only forward-oriented k-mers.
+* inv_min_expand [1; int]: Expand the search region up to this many times when searching for an inversion and finding only forward-oriented k-mers.
-* inv_sig_merge_flank [500]: When searching for inversion signatures, merge windows within this distance.
+* inv_sig_merge_flank [500; int]: When searching for inversion signatures, merge windows within this distance.
-* inv_sig_batch_count [60]: Split inversion signature regions into this many batches.
+* inv_sig_batch_count [60; int]: Split inversion signature regions into this many batches.
 Each batch is resolved in a separate job.
-* inv_sig_filter [svindel; string]: Determine which inversion signature patterns PAV should try to resolve into an inversion call.
+* inv_sig_filter ["svindel"; string]: Determine which inversion signature patterns PAV should try to resolve into an inversion call.
 See the four recognized signatures above.
     * single_cluster: Accept signatures from only clustered SNVs or clustered indels.
 This will cause PAV to search sites and maximize sensitivity for small inversions.
 There is a steep performance cost, and possibly a